-Every animal presents with individual circumstances and each pet owner has specific needs.
-Treatment planing involves careful consideration of these circumstances, the utilization of diagnostic dental radiographs and a thorough understanding of the client's concerns.
+Every animal presents with individual circumstances, and each pet owner has specific needs.
+Treatment planning involves careful consideration of these circumstances, the utilization of diagnostic dental radiographs and a thorough understanding of the client's concerns.

 Dental radiographs help determine potential problems that may be encountered with root canal therapy or with surgical extraction (tooth ankylosis or abnormal root anatomy).
 These radiographs also allow the diagnosis and staging of periodontal disease.
 The periodontal status of the specific tooth and surrounding teeth are critically important considerations in treatment planing.
 It makes no sense to treat a tooth using root canal therapy to lose it to periodontal disease.
 It is also illogical to extract a severely ankylosed "strategic" tooth when root canal therapy is available.

-Waiting is never a good option because more severe problems are likely to develop with potentially severe consequence.
+Waiting is never a good option because more severe problems are likely to develop, with potentially severe consequences.

 What does root canal therapy cost?

 We have performed root canal therapy on a wide variety of species.
 We have treated dogs well over 200 pounds and dogs under 2 pounds.
-These animals have different sizes of teeth and variable orientations of their teeth.
+These animals have different sized teeth, and variable orientations of their teeth.
 Variation influences cost.

 Dr. Kressin promises to offer optimal care for his patients.
 He makes every attempt to be fair with fees.
 Fees are time and material based.
 During the initial consultation, the treatment plans will be discussed in detail.
 Payment plans are available through CareCredit.

 This dog was acting unusual "gulping